 Now we are falling ill because of the change in our diet.
 Our skin doesn’t like the sun and life in the village.
 In the forest we are healthy and put on weight.
 Now no one has any muscles, everyone looks ill.
 We are forced to drink to forget our troubles

 The Cameroonian government relies on powerful conservation organisations, including the World Wide Fund for Nature (WWF), to equip its “anti-poaching” squads.

-Please write to WWF to ensure that its work in Cameroon does not contribute to the persecution of the Baka.
+Please write to WWF to ensure that its work in the Congo Basin does not contribute to the persecution of the Baka.